LRPatel1/SLIDER/README.md

-# SLIDER
-# (Scoring Soriting Screens with Laplace and Differential Rank)
+# SLIDER (Scoring Sorting Screens with Laplace and Differential Rank)
 from Lalit Patel

 SLIDER identifies genes that are enriched or depleted in CRISPR screens that use fluorescence activated cell sorting (FACS).